dykyi-roman/architecture/hexagonal_architecture.md

 * Systems with multiple entry and exit points
 * Systems subject to frequent changes
 * Microservice architecture

+### When NOT to apply
+* Simple scripts and utilities with no external dependencies
+* Applications where UI and database are tightly coupled by design (e.g., admin panels)
+* Prototypes where architecture flexibility is not a concern
+* Projects where the team is unfamiliar with the pattern and deadlines are tight
+* Single-purpose applications with one input and one output

+### Related Patterns
+* [Clean Architecture](clean_architecture.md) - Shares the same core principles of dependency inversion
+* [DDD](ddd.md) - Domain layer is often implemented using DDD tactical patterns
+* [Layered Architecture](layered_architecture.md) - Evolution from traditional layered approach
+* [CQRS](cqrs.md) - Can be implemented within the hexagonal structure

 ### How to implement
 * Identify the Domain Model